 Finally, our system does not reconstruct depth faithfully when motion is too fast and occlusion is too serious.
-As shown in Fig.~\ref{fig:failurecase}, in the gap between two legs where the occlusion is serious and the legs' motion is very fast our reconstruction result suffers from errors.
-The less accurate depth is due to hole filling process error (Sec.~\ref{sec:holefilled}), because there is too few depth information of the gap.
-It can be mitigated by more powerful hole filling methods, e.g. data-driven based method~\cite{kwon2015data} and deep learning based method~\cite{liu2015deep}.
+As shown in Fig.~\ref{fig:failurecase}, in the gap between the two legs, where the occlusion is serious, and when the leg motion is very fast, our reconstruction result suffers from errors.
+The less accurate depth is due to a hole filling process error (Sec.~\ref{sec:holefilled}), as there is too little depth information regarding the gap.
+This problem can be mitigated by using more powerful hole filling methods, e.g., data-driven-based method~\cite{kwon2015data} and deep-learning-based method~\cite{liu2015deep}.